arnauddorgans/TabBarController/README.md

 ### Update TabBar Insets

-If you want to add inset on your UIScrollView instead of directly update its frame, you can handle it using this method:
+If you want to add insets on your UIScrollView instead of directly update its frame, you can handle it using this method:
 ```swift
 func updateTabBarInsets(_ insets: UIEdgeInsets) {
     self.tableView.contentInset.bottom = insets.bottom